Trust & clarity

 Need policy-level detail?

-Use Privacy for storage/service boundaries and FAQ for common interpretation questions.
+Privacy covers storage and service boundaries.
+FAQ covers common interpretation questions.